gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 ### Inheritance hierarchies <a id="inheritance"/>

-When defining method level constraints within inheritance hierarchies (that is, class inheritance by extending base classes and interface inheritance by implementing interfaces) one generally has to deal with the [Liskov substitution principle](http://en.wikipedia.org/wiki/Liskov_substitution_principle) which mandates that
+When defining method level constraints within inheritance hierarchies (that is, class inheritance by extending base classes and interface inheritance by implementing interfaces) one has to obey the [Liskov substitution principle](http://en.wikipedia.org/wiki/Liskov_substitution_principle) which mandates that

-* a methods preconditions (as represented by parameter constraints) may not be strengthened in sub types
+* a method's preconditions (as represented by parameter constraints) may not be strengthened in sub types
-* a methods postconditions (as represented by return value constraints) may not be weakened in sub types
+* a method's postconditions (as represented by return value constraints) may not be weakened in sub types

+Therefore the following rules with respect to the definition of method level constraints in inheritance hierarchies apply:

+* In sub types (be it sub classes or interface implementations) no parameter constraints must be declared on overridden or implemented methods (since this would pose a strengthening of preconditions).

+* In sub types (be it sub classes or interface implementations) return value constraints may be declared on overridden or implemented methods.
+Upon validation, all return value constraints of the method in question are validated, wherever they are declared in the hierarchy (since this poses possibly a strengthening but no weakening of the of the method's postconditions).

+A conforming Bean Validation provider must throw a `ConstraintDefinitionException` when discovering that any of these rules are violated.

-#### Option 1: Don't allow allow refinement <a id="no_refinement"/>
+#### Examples <a id="inheritance_examples"/>

-#### Option 2: allow return value refinement (AND style) <a id="return_refinement"/>

-#### Option 3: allow param (OR style) and return value (AND style) refinement <a id="parameter_refinement"/>
+Example xy: Illegally declared parameter constraints on interface implementation

+	public interface OrderService {

+		void placeOrder(String customerCode, Item item, int quantity) { //... }

+	}

+	public class DefaultOrderService implements OrderService {

+		@Override
+		public void placeOrder(@NotNull @Size(min=3, max=20) String customerCode, @NotNull Item item, @Min(1) int quantity) { //... }

+	}

+The constraints in `DefaultOrderService` in example xy are illegal, as they strengthen the preconditions of `placeOrder()` as constituted by the interface `OrderService`.

+Example xy: Illegally declared parameter constraints on sub class

+	public class OrderService {

+		void placeOrder(String customerCode, Item item, int quantity) { //... }

+	}

+	public class DefaultOrderService extends OrderService {

+		@Override
+		public void placeOrder(@NotNull @Size(min=3, max=20) String customerCode, @NotNull Item item, @Min(1) int quantity) { //... }

+	}

+The constraints in `DefaultOrderService` in example xy are illegal, as they strengthen the preconditions of `placeOrder()` as constituted by the super class `OrderService`.

+Example xy: Correctly declared return value constraints on sub class

+	public class OrderService {

+		Order placeOrder(String customerCode, Item item, int quantity) { //... }

+	}

+	public class DefaultOrderService extends OrderService {

+		@Override
+		@NotNull
+		@Valid
+		public Order placeOrder(String customerCode, Item item, int quantity) { //... }

+	}

+The return value constraints in `DefaultOrderService` in example xy are legal, as they strengthen the postconditions of `placeOrder()` as constituted by the super class `OrderService` but don't weaken it.

+DISCUSSION: Besides the proposed approach other options include to not allow refinement at all and to allow also parameter constraint refining by OR-ing the parameter constraints.
+The first is unnecessary strict to me, while the latter seems somewhat undeterministic to me.
+I sensed some agreement on the proposal above in the discussions on the mailing list.

 ## Validating method level constraints <a id="validating"/>

 As standard bean constraints method level constraints are evaluated using the `javax.validation.Validator` API.

-The following new methods are suggested on `j.v.Validator` (see [GitHub](https://github.com/gunnarmorling/beanvalidation-api/blob/BVAL-244/src/main/java/javax/validation/Validator.java)):
+The following new methods are suggested on `javax.validation.Validator` (see [GitHub](https://github.com/gunnarmorling/beanvalidation-api/blob/BVAL-244/src/main/java/javax/validation/Validator.java)):

 	<T> Set<MethodConstraintViolation<T>> validateParameter(
 		T object, Method method, Object parameterValue, int parameterIndex, Class<?>... groups);